claudijo/poker-ts/README.md

 // 🎉 🎉 🎉 Congrats to the `table.winners()` 🎉 🎉 🎉
 ```
+## Become a Sponsor
+Consider [making a small donation via Github](https://github.com/sponsors/claudijo?o=esb) if you find my work with this library valuable.

 ## API
 ### Custom types and enums used in documentation below
 ```ts